 - Name of one faculty member to be used as a reference, indicated in the letter

-- Login to Ole Career Central via the directions next to the login fields Search for “Mayo Innovation Summer Program” under the job and internship postings tab.
+- Login to Ole Career Central and search for “Mayo Innovation Summer Program” under the job and internship postings tab.

 - Save your resume, unofficial transcript & cover letter to a common location

 - Upload your resume “under resume”, your transcript under “unofficial transcript”, and your letter explaining interest under “writing sample” (all under the “Documents” tab on the blue menu bar).

 - On the right hand panel, select your resume, transcript & personal statement – click “Submit”.

 A team of faculty and staff will conduct formal interviews after review of applications.
 Final selection will be based on academic background and related experience with care taken to create the appropriate mix of backgrounds on each team.

 Questions?
 Please contact Roberto Zayas at firstname.lastname@example.org, Associate Director of Entrepreneurship in the Piper Center.
 Assistance uploading documents available at the Piper Center, Tomson 270.